 Winter is coming and that means it is time to check if your HVAC system is ready to handle the cooling temperatures.
 Homeowners who make sure that their HVAC units are maintained can lessen their chances of having costlier problems should the units stop working properly.
 Fall is the ideal time to have a contractor with HVAC training perform a pre-season check-up and confirm that your heating system is in working order.

-Here are the areas a technician will check:
+Here are the areas a HVAC technician will check:

 |Thermostat settings: The right thermostat settings help maintain a comfortable temperature while also saving energy.|